Author warning: This post is for people who apply make up. Macho male readers may skip this one.

 - BUY FROM BEAUTY PROFESSIONAL STORES.
 There is bound to be one in your city where the salon owners go.
 Search them and be amazed at all the savings you can make with all your beauty products.
 Don’t know where they are?
 Let Google be your friend.

 - CHECK SUPPLIER FAIRS.
-If you have the opportunity to go to cosmetic fairs, it is a good venue to buy supplies on the last day of the fair as supplies will sell them all for cheap so as not to bring them back home.
+If you have the opportunity to go to cosmetic fairs, it is a good venue to buy supplies on the last day of the fair as suppliers will sell them all for cheap so as not to bring them back home.

 HOW TO EVALUATE BRUSH QUALITY LIKE A PRO